JetBrains/rider-non-bundled-keymaps/CONTRIBUTING.md

   * *Linux* `/home/user/RiderXX/config/keymaps`
 7. Use the modified keymap file to update the corresponding [keymap file in the repository](https://github.com/JetBrains/rider-non-bundled-keymaps/tree/master/src).
-8. We will review you changes and add them to the next release of non-bundled keymaps.
+8. We will review your changes and add them to the next release of non-bundled keymaps.